 The planner machine comes in heavy machinery, which creates a flat surface on large and heavy work items.
-Work items are placed on the table and the cutting tool is moved in the required direction, lying horizontal, vertical and diagonal.
+Work items are placed on the table and the cutting tool is moved in the required direction, lying horizontally, vertically and diagonally.

-The tabular form gives a comparison between shaper and planer machines below.
+The tabular form gives a comparison between the shaper and planer machines below.

 |1||In a shaper machine, the workpiece is held stationary and the cutting tool on the ram is moved back and forth across the work.||In a planar machine, the tool is stationary and the workpiece travels back and forth under the device.|